 Have you wondered what a career as an automotive technician is really like?
 There’s more to being an automotive technician than hands-on vehicle repair and maintenance.
 To be successful as an automotive technician, you need hands-on, technical and soft skills.
-These soft skills will help you successfully stay on task as an automotive technician:
+These soft skills will help you successfully stay on task as an automotive technician training:

 Soft skills are often forgotten about however apart from the technical skills of an automotive technician, you should possess soft skills too.
 In this blog post, you are going to see the list of soft skills that you need to excel in your auto work.